own-boldsbrain/geoai.js/_docs4devs/prerelease-checklist.md

 - [ ] No live docs that has the library version
 - [ ] No way add announcement to the docs and examples
 - [ ] in examples, check the styling of each example
-- [ ] open source the docs repo make sure the edit links are working